-Term of the Meeting Date Discussions and Resolutions Ē 13.
-Approved to nominate candidates to participate in the next election of directors and supervisors of The World Champion Co., Ltd. Approved to nominate candidates to participate in the next election of directors and supervisors of Tai Ve Co., Ltd. Approved to nominate candidates to participate in the next election of directors and supervisors of Green TFL Co., Ltd. 16.
-Approved the appointment of Mr. Lin, Huo-Yi as the consultant of the company.17.
+Term of the Meeting Date Discussions and Resolutions Disposal of Assets.
+12. Approved the proposal to convene the 2022 shareholders' meeting.
+13. Approved the appointment of Mr. Lin, Huo-Yi as the consultant of the company 14.
 Approved the application to Bangkok Bank for the renewal of the comprehensive credit line.
-18. Approved the application to Tai Ve Co., Ltd. for the loan limit case.
-13 th Meeting 2021/05/13 1.
-Approved the non-compete restriction of the 22 nd session of directors was lifted. of 21st Term 2.
-Approved to set up of the Corporate Governance Officer 3.
-Approved the list of director candidates nominated by shareholders who hold more than 1% of the total issued shares.
-4. Approved the list of candidates for directors (including independent directors) nominated by the board of directors.
-14th Meeting 2021/06/23 1.
-Approved changing the date and venue of the 2021 General Meeting of of 21st Term Shareholders.
-1 st Meeting 2021/07/14 1.
-The election method of the 22 nd managing director. of 22 nd Term 2.
-The directors elected the 22^{nd} executive director from each other.
-3. Case of General manager candidates and their treatment.
-4. Approved the appointment of Mr. Egawa Taketada as the 22 nd Honorary Chairman.
-2 nd Meeting of 22 nd Term 2010/08/13 1.
-Approved setting the base date for the payment of cash dividends for 2020 and other related matters.
-Approved the appointment of three members of the fifth "Remuneration Committee".
-Approved updating the soy sauce blending machinery and equipment and carrying out the planning and budgeting of the new plant construction.
-Approved adding instant noodle production line, snack noodle automatic packaging line, and plan and budget for related plant renovation work.
-5. Approved the application for a comprehensive credit extension, short-term guarantee loan, and export quota renewal from the Dadaocheng Branch of Taiwan Cooperative Bank 6.
+15. Approved the application to Tai Ve Co., Ltd. for the loan limit case.
+5 th Meeting of 22 st Term 2022/05/11 Approved the appreciation to Tail Ve Co., Edd. for the four finite case.
+Approved the amendments to Articles 20 of "Code of Practice on Corporate Governance".
+Approved to set up the "Internal Audit Management Measures".
+Approved the amendments to some articles of "Rules of Procedure for Shareholders Meeting".
+Approved the added reason for convening the company's 2022 annual shareholders' meeting.5.
+Approved the participating in the cash capital increase of Hughes Biotechnology Co., Ltd., which was reinvested by the company.
+6 th Meeting of 22 nd Term 2022/08/10 1.
+Approved setting the base date for the payment of cash dividends for 2021 and other related matters.
+2. Approved the establishment of the internal control of the "Compilation and Verification of the Sustainability Report", the "Key Operations of Internal Control" and the "Key Operations of Internal Auditing Procedures and Key Auditing Operations" of the preparation and verification of the sustainability report were respectively included.
+3. Approved the retirement of the Factory Director of Fongtien plant and the appointment of consultants.
+Approved the promotion of the Factory Director of Fongtien plant, etc. 4.
+Approved the application for a comprehensive credit extension, short-term guarantee loan, and export quota renewal from the Dadaocheng Branch of Taiwan Cooperative Bank.
 Approved the application to Taiwan Cooperative Bank Zhongshan Branch for the renewal of the comprehensive credit line.
-7. Approved the application to First Commercial Bank Zhongshan Branch for the renewal of the comprehensive credit line.
-8. Approved the application to Mega International Commercial Bank Zhongshan Branch for the renewal of the comprehensive credit line.
-9. Approved the application to Taiwan Business Bank Zhongshan Branch for comprehensive credit line and import and export line renewal.
-10. Approved the application to the business department of Hua Nan Commercial Bank for mortgage loan and export quota renewal.
-3 rd Meeting 2021/11/12 1.
-Approved the company's "2022 Annual Audit Plan". of 22 nd Term 2.
-Approved the amendment of some provisions of "Standard Operating Procedures for Processing Directors' Request ".
-3. Approved the appointment of the fifth director and chairman of Saigon Ve Wong Co., Ltd. 4.
-Approved the appointment of the new general manager of Saigon Ve Wong Co.,
+Approved the application to First Commercial Bank Zhongshan Branch for the 7.
+Approved the application to Mega International Commercial Bank Zhongshan Branch for the renewal of the comprehensive credit line.8.
+Approved the application to Taiwan Business Bank Zhongshan Branch for comprehensive credit line and import and export line renewal.
+Approved the application to the business department of Hua Nan Commercial Bank for mortgage loan and export quota renewal.
+7 th Meeting of 22 nd Term 2022/11/11 Approved the company's "2023 Annual Audit Plan".
+Approved the revision of the "Code of Practice for Sustainable Development" and the formulation of "Sustainable Development Policies, Systems and Management Guidelines" and "Risk Management Policies and Procedures".
+Approved the amendment to certain provisions of the Company's "Rules of Procedure for Board of Directors' Meetings."
+Approved to set up "Internal Major Information Processing Procedures".
+5. Approved the application to Bank of Taiwan Zhongshan Branch for a comprehensive credit extension and export quota renewal case.6.
+Approved the application to Bank SinoPac for the renewal of the comprehensive credit line.